 ITE named the third phase (2005-2009), ITE Advantage.
 It was in this period that the first mega-campus-ITE College East-was opened.
 By then, ITE was turning into a global force in VET.
-And the fourth phase (2010-2014)-the current phase as this paper is written is called ITE Innovate.
+And the fourth phase (2010-2014) was called ITE Innovate.
 This, of course, parallels the efforts in the schools, the economic development agencies and the polytechnics to create the conditions under which Singapore will become known not just for its high competence, but its creativity and innovative capacity as well.
 As in the polytechnics, this drive for creativity and innovation is making itself felt in both the content and the processes of education and training at ITE.